NikoKaramitos/SenseRator_CV_Backend/README.md

 This project utilizes a custom-trained YOLOv8 model for real-time object detection and tracking with video stream recording.
 The primary application is detecting various street-level objects (e.g., sidewalks, crosswalks, traffic lights, stop signs, etc.) and calculating safety-related indices to determine a **Pedestrian Flow Safety (PFS) index** based on detected objects.

 ### Features
+- **Dataset Importing from Roboflow**
+  Find custom datasets on Roboflow to import and use to train a custom YOLOv8 model.
+- **Dataset Combining and Training**
+  Imported datasets will be combined into one dataset automatically to train a YOLOv8 model.
 - **Object Detection and Tracking:**
   Detects and tracks multiple objects using a YOLOv8 model with ByteTrack for object tracking.
 - **Real-time Inference:**